kubeflow/arena/ROADMAP.md

 Objectives: "Simplify the user experience of the data scientists and provide a low barrier to handle different kind of  training jobs and serve different models."

 * High Level Interfaces:
-	* Submit and manage Flink Jobs
-	* Submit and manage Spark Jobs
-	* Submit and manage Pytorch Jobs
-	* Submit and manage MXNet Jobs
+	* Submit and manage other data processing and machine learning jobs, like Spark, Flink, [XDL](https://github.com/alibaba/x-deeplearning), PyTorch, MXNet
-	* Submit and manage Model Serving with KF Serving
+	* Submit and manage Model Serving with [KF Serving](https://github.com/kubeflow/kfserving)

 Objectives: "Make Arena support the same Operator compatiable with different API version, so the upgrade of operator doesn't impact the existing users' experiences."